 Freedom of expression, independent media and citizens’ right to communication are essential parts of the global development agenda.
 Transparency and openness are basic conditions of development.
 We cannot speak about functional democracy unless the citizens have the right and opportunity to receive information.
 Independent and professional media have a central role in furthering economic and democratic development in developing countries.

 VIKES’ projects in 2013

 Vikes is providing training for young Georgian, Armenian and Azerbaijani journalists in the conflict-ridden area of Caucasus.
 The joint project of Vikes and Georgian media organization Go Group Media initiates journalists into the international standards of journalism by setting up workshops, where journalist from different countries work together and get to know each other.
 The goal of the project is to reduce tensions in the South Caucasus by supporting to build an independent regional network of journalists, associated media and NGO’s.
-Vikes’ project The Caucasus Crossroads: Building Interactive Dialogue between People throughout the South Caucasus is coordinated by Jarmo Koponen.
+Vikes’ project Caucasus Authors Course (CAC school) in 2014 is coordinated by Jarmo Koponen.

 Within the Youth Media Forum project Vikes is teaching media skills for Palestinian youngsters between the ages of 14‒26.
 In the media camps young Palestinians learn to produce content for television, radio and the Internet.
 The aim of the project is to prevent social exclusion by empowering youth to civic activism and social participation in their communities.
 The project is coordinated by Eila Hannula.